 Learn more about our work in Latin America and the Caribbean:

-- Other Trade Agreements
+- Selected Trade Agreements in the Region

-- Other Initiatives in the Region
+- Other Work in the Region

 November 2017: The Fifth meeting of the South American Environmental Enforcement and Compliance Network (REDSUFICA) was held in Brasilia, Brazil on November 28, 2017.
 At the meeting, the network reviewed and approved its bylaws, and discussed and approved the network's strategic plan for 2018-2020.
 Led by Brazil, representatives from new members Panama, Mexico and Costa Rica joined representatives of existing member countries Chile, Ecuador, Peru, Paraguay and Argentina in participating.
 Based on the new membership, the name of the Network was changed to the Latin American Environmental Enforcement and Compliance Network (REDLAFICA).
 Chairmanship for the next year passed to Argentina.